Differentiating frictionally locked asperities from kinematically coupled zones: Application

-Figure~\ref{fig:meanlocking} shows the sample means of the locking parameter $\Psi$ over the local maxima of $\ln L(\Psi;n_{\rm p })$ for $n_{\rm p}=1,2,3,4$.
-Note that this is not the probability mean and is just a superposition of locally maximum solutions.
+Figure~\ref{fig:meanlocking} shows the sample means of the locking parameter $\Psi$ averaged over the local maxima of $\ln L(\Psi;n_{\rm p })$ for $n_{\rm p}=1$--$4$.
+The quantity evaluated here is not the probability mean and is just a superposition of locally maximum solutions.
 We are aware that this is a very crude approximation of the likelihood mean, but rather, this simplified quantity can clarify the similarity of numerous local maxima.
-For \remove{example}\add{instance}, the mean locking for $n_{\rm p}=1$ locates either the Nankai area (west) or the Tonankai area (east), with probabilities of around $2/3$ and $1/3$, respectively, indicating the bimodality of $L(\Psi;n_{\rm p })$ for $n_{\rm p}=1$.
+For example, the mean locking for $n_{\rm p}=1$ locates either the Nankai area (west) or the Tonankai area (east), with probabilities of around $2/3$ and $1/3$, respectively, indicating the bimodality of $L(\Psi;n_{\rm p })$ for $n_{\rm p}=1$.
 The mean locking for $n_{\rm p}=2$ locates two asperities on the same locations as the $n_{\rm p}=1$ case but with probability almost 1, meaning the unimodality of $L(\Psi;n_{\rm p})$ for $n_{\rm p}=2$.
 The $n_{\rm p}=3$ case is also effectively unimodal.
 The $n_{\rm p}=4$ case exhibits highly multimodal behaviors, where asperities form a band of the western locking segment from the Cape Shionomisaki to the Bungo-Channel, resulting in a green zone and a beige zone where the mean locking is below 1.

 The above behaviors of $n_{\rm p}=1$--$3$ cases are relatively simple and can be summarized as follows: (i) longer-wavelength patterns are constrained earlier, and (ii) the multimodality of $L(\Psi;n_{\rm p})$ reflects that there are multiple equal-wavelength features.
-Notice the multimodality proclaimed in Fig.~\ref{fig:likelihoods_lockinginversion} almost vanishes in the locking parameter field in Fig.~\ref{fig:meanlocking} for $n_{\rm p}=1$--$3$.
+Notice the multimodality prominent in Fig.~\ref{fig:likelihoods_lockinginversion} almost vanishes in the locking-parameter field in Fig.~\ref{fig:meanlocking} for $n_{\rm p}=1$--$3$.
 That is, except for the obvious bimodality of the $n_{\rm p} = 1$ case, there is only one-mesh-order uncertainty for $n_{\rm p}=1$--$3$ in Fig.~\ref{fig:meanlocking}.
-These 1-grid differences are within numerical errors, so $L(\Psi;n_{\rm p })$ is effectively a sharply peaked distribution with a single peak or double peaks for $n_{\rm p}=1,2,3$ (Fig.~\ref{fig:meanlocking}), not as excessively multimodal as we once imagined from Fig.~\ref{fig:likelihoods_lockinginversion}b.
+These one-mesh differences are within numerical errors, so $L(\Psi;n_{\rm p })$ is effectively a sharply peaked distribution with a single peak or double peaks for $n_{\rm p}=1,2,3$ (Fig.~\ref{fig:meanlocking}), not as excessively multimodal as we once imagined from Fig.~\ref{fig:likelihoods_lockinginversion}b.

 In contrast, the multimodality of $L(\Phi;n_{\rm p})$ becomes significant for likely cases $n_{\rm p}=4,5,6$ (Fig.~\ref{fig:meanlockingcouplingstressing}); recall $n_{\rm p}\leq 3\cup n_{\rm p}\geq 7$ is highly unlikely (Fig.~\ref{fig:likelihoods_lockinginversion}a).
 To illustrate their complicated behaviors, we also plot coupling and stressing averaged over local maxima.
 Those results for $n_{\rm p}=3$ are also plotted for comparison.